£0.00 0

 Local Authorities and the Government do not recognise Deschooling in the way Home Educators do.
 So it’s best never to use the term with them.

-WORTH READING BEFORE YOU START HOME EDUCATING
+WORTH READING (or listening to the above audio) BEFORE YOU START HOME EDUCATING

 What is Deschooling?